planarvoid/WordPress-Android/pacts/README.md

 For [consumer driven contract testing](https://martinfowler.com/articles/consumerDrivenContracts.html) in `api-mobile` we use the [Pact](https://docs.pact.io/) framework.

-[api-mobile-cdc](https://ci.dev.s-cloud.net/go/tab/pipeline/history/api-mobile-cdc) verifies all the [pacts](https://docs.pact.io/documentation/how_does_pact_work.html) published by consumers of `api-mobile`.
+The [api-mobile-cdc](https://ci.dev.s-cloud.net/go/tab/pipeline/history/api-mobile-cdc) pipeline verifies all the [pacts](https://docs.pact.io/documentation/how_does_pact_work.html) published by consumers of `api-mobile`.
 These pacts are pulled from our central [pact broker](http://pact-broker.dev.s-cloud.net/).

-This `pacts` folder lists all the interactions(`*_interaction.json` files) that will be integrated as part of a single pact file(`android-api-mobile.json`) which will be published to the pact broker.
+A pact between a consumer(like `android`) and a producer(like `api-mobile`) consists of multiple interactions.
+This `pacts` folder lists all the interactions(`*_interaction.json` files) that make up the pact between `android` and `api-mobile`.

-There are scripts to generate(`generate.sh`) and publish(`publish.sh`) these pacts, which will run automatically on CI.
+The [android-api-mobile-pact](https://ci.dev.s-cloud.net/go/tab/pipeline/history/android-api-mobile-pact) pipeline is responsible for generating and publishing the pact for Android.
+Note that a new pact will only be published if it succeeds.

 ### Defining a new interaction